Recovery processes in coastal wind farms under sea-breeze conditions

 Vertical recovery is calculated as the difference in the vertical turbulent flux divergence between the WF and CTRL (WF-CTRL) cases.
 The corresponding equation is:

-Here, uw and vw are the vertical kinematic turbulent flux of the zonal and meridional momentums and i^ and j^ are unit vectors in the zonal (x) and meridional (y) directions, respectively, which are calculated by the MYNN scheme at the model grid points.
+Here, and are the vertical kinematic turbulent flux of the zonal and meridional momentums and and are unit vectors in the zonal (x) and meridional (y) directions, respectively, which are calculated by the MYNN scheme at the model grid points.
 The flux difference is taken in vertical direction (z) between the heights of 28 and 140 m, that are the lower and upper wind turbine blade tip heights, respectively.

 Horizontal recovery is represented by the difference (WF-CTRL) in mean momentum advection.
 The corresponding equation is: